 As their ideas for their unborn child’s future were explored, and their own value systems became more clear, the father was asked to place his hand on the pregnant mother’s abdomen and each parent in turn shared their hopes and dreams for their baby.
 This conversation was videotaped and a copy was given to the family.

-This same scenario was repeated soon after the birth of the child and each parent was recorded holding their new born as they again expressed their hopes and dreams for their infant.
-These were powerful, deeply meaningful interventions in helping to establish secure attachment between parent and child.
+This same scenario was repeated soon after the birth of the child and each parent was recorded holding their newborn as they again expressed their hopes and dreams for their infant.
+These were powerful, deeply meaningful interventions in helping to establish a secure attachment between parent and child.

-Some time later I came across an article/essay written by a young prospective father, Evan Porter, in which he shared his values and his hopes and dreams for his child.
-I think his words speak to many parents, those of us whose children have already grown, those who are in the midst of the busyness and challenges of bringing up a family, and those who are about to embark on the path towards parent-hood.
+Sometime later I came across an article/essay written by a young prospective father, Evan Porter, in which he shared his values and his hopes and dreams for his child.
+I think his words speak to many parents, those of us whose children have already grown, those who are in the midst of the busyness and challenges of bringing up a family, and those who are about to embark on the path toward parenthood.
 Enjoy!